hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/56__shrImallalitAlAlitaH.md

 > only on teacher but on shaastra is also important.
 >

-​The misconception which is well spread among even advaitin-s is that they think that avadhAraNa is assumptions.
+The misconception which is well spread among even advaitin-s is that they think that avadhAraNa is assumptions.
 It is not.
 avadhAraNa means conclusion.
 And, that is not same as assumption.
 It must